-Consider one aspect which Netanyahu always complained about: a more ‘balanced’ media as he calls it.
-One major attempt to market this act of balancing was by forcing – through chief editors and CEOs – a co-anchors concept on the news magazines.
-The direct influence of Netanyahu was to insist that his own loyal mouthpieces would be injected as this ‘balancers’ into public news.
-Take GLZ, the military radio station on which he gained an enormous control through appointing its chief commanders – first Yaron Dekel and then Shimon Elkabetz.
-Notably, the senior of all GLZ reporter, Razi Barkai, was for a long time on Netanyahu’s radar.
-Once Dekel was made the national radio station commander, he had promised Netanyahu ’to balance’ the station.
-Barkai was to pay the price: he was the anchor for 20 years of the morning news magazine 9-11.
-He had learnt from the press – not receiving a personal conversation or even a phone call – that Dekel has decided to cut his program into half, to let Netanyahu’s self-described ‘number one Bibist’ to have his own program on the other half, and to force upon him a co-anchor on his own show – one of three Netanyahu loyalists – Bardugo, Daum or Segal himself.
-Learning about it from the other channels was a grand humiliation.
-The program was cut in half, but a public struggle run by Barkai and others in the station managed to block the co-anchor idea.
-Yet, this was only a short-lived victory as there was not enough resistance and Bardugo became to co-anchor, and in fact the dominant presenter of the evening news magazine – at 5 o’clock.
-The morning news magazine was cut in half; the evening news magazine was overtaken by Netanyahu’s mouthpiece.
+Netanyahu always talked about the need for a “more balanced” media.
+One major attempt to market this act of balancing was by pressuring chief editors and CEOs to adopt a model of co-anchors in the news magazines.
+The direct influence of Netanyahu was to insist that his own loyal mouthpieces be injected as these “balancers.”
+A good example is Army Radio.
+Netanyahu gained enormous control of the military radio station through appointing its commanders – first Yaron Dekel and then Shimon Elkabetz.
+Notably, the senior reporter at Army Radio, Razi Barkai, was for a long time on Netanyahu’s radar.
+When Dekel was appointed as the station’s commander, he promised Netanyahu to introduce more “balance.”
+Barkai was to pay the price.
+After serving as the anchor of the morning news magazine for twenty years, he learned from the media – not in a personal meeting or even a phone call – that Dekel had decided to cut his program in half and give Netanyahu’s self-described “No. 1 Bibist” (Erel Segal) his own program during the other half.
+Dekel also assigned a co-anchor to broadcast with Barkai during his truncated time slot.
+The co-anchor was slated to be one of three Netanyahu loyalists – Bardugo, Hanoch Daum, or Segal himself.
+Learning about this development from other media outlets was humiliating for Barkai.
+His program was indeed cut in half, but a public battle by Barkai and others at the station managed to block the co-anchor idea.
+Yet, this was only a short-lived victory.
+Bardugo, Netanyahu’s mouthpiece, became the co-anchor and dominant presence on the evening news magazine.

-Think about the idea of ‘balancing’: once you take a self-declared pro-Bibi non-journalist person and put him side by side with a journalist like Yaron Vilensky – the ‘balancing act’ is reversed: by implication you have now singled out Vilensky – a professional journalist – as a Left, biased and publicist anchor.
-You have bought into Netanyahu’s thesis that there is only the way you present the news – always from a position.
-You have destroyed the idea of a professional journalist.
-This logic of ‘balancing’ mind you, was not between Left and right – as Netanyahu was attacking through his media proxies his closest rivals on the right – president Rivlin, Liberman, Bennet, Ganz, Saar and many others.
-You have at once equated the right and the national camp with Bibi, and clustered all the others as biased Leftists.
-The toll is the destruction of the idea of professional journalism.
+This notion of “balancing” is a deathblow to professional journalism.
+Once a self-declared pro-Bibi non-journalist is assigned to “balance” a professional journalist like Yaron Vilensky, the implication is that the latter is a biased leftist.
+This supports Netanyahu’s thesis that the news is always presented from a particular viewpoint, and that there is no such thing as objective journalism.
+It is noteworthy that for Netanyahu it was not even a matter of balancing left-wing and right-wing viewpoints; he used his media proxies to attack his rivals on the right – Rivlin, Lieberman, Bennett, Gantz, Sa’ar, and many others, even branding them as “leftists.”